-- Pupils will have regular access to a range of appropriate therapies to support holistic development. - Staff are confident with delivering a range of appropriate therapies. - Therapies are chosen and delivered based on accurate understanding of need. - Pupils have access to a range of environments and experiences that support their development in all areas. - Reduced incidents of significant behaviour recorded on CPOMs for targeted children. - Monitoring demonstrates pupils are focused and able to access learning. - Pupils make good progress against individual targets.

-Families are well supported by the academy, are aware of services they can access and attendance is improved (particularly PA).

-- Whole school attendance to be at least 94% in the year 2022-2023 with aspirations to increase this in subsequent years. - PA to be below 25% in the academic year 2022-2023, with aspirations to reduce this in subsequent years. - Families are signposted to services and referrals are timely and lead to effective support from external agencies. - Families have a support network within the academy community and beyond.
+Pupils will have regular access to a range of appropriate thera-Pupils are ready to pies to support holistic development. learn, are able to · Staff are confident with delivering a range of appropriate therabetter regulate their sensory and emotional • Therapies are chosen and delivered based on accurate underneeds (with support), standing of need. have a growing sense Pupils have access to a range of environments and experiences of self and therefore that support their development in all areas. make good progress.
+Reduced incidents of significant behaviour recorded on CPOMs for targeted children.
+Monitoring demonstrates pupils are focused and able to access learning.
+Pupils make good progress against individual targets. • Whole school attendance to be at least 94% in the year 2023-Families are well 2024 with aspirations to increase this in subsequent years. supported by the • PA to be below 25% in the academic year 2023-2024, with aspiacademy, are aware of rations to reduce this in subsequent years. services they can • Families are signposted to services and referrals are timely and access and lead to effective support from external agencies. attendance is and beyond.